Chocolate Chip Zucchini Cookies

 Let’s walk through this zucchini cookies recipe step-by-step, and don’t forget to watch the video.

-Begin by shredding the zucchini.
 Then squeeze out the water with your hands.
-I often put the zucchini in a thin tea towel or heavy-duty paper towel and squeeze it out that way.
+I often put the zucchini in a thin tea towel or heavy-duty paper towel and wring the water out.
+This step is critical for chewy cookies that aren’t caky or too wet.

 two photos showing How to Make Zucchini Cookies - shredding & wringing out zucchini